API reference

 int | None – The

-value of the variable or thedefault
+intvalue of the variable or thedefaultvalue.- Raises:

 EnvError – If the variable cannot be cast to